Jagpreet

 Source: AmbitionBox

-Choosing an M.Tech. for career advancement can be a wise decision.
-An M.Tech. degree is not just an academic qualification, it is a passport to a world of possibilities.
-It will equip you with specialised knowledge, practical skills, and the potential for a diverse career path.
+Choosing an MTech for career advancement is a wise decision.
+An M.Tech. degree is not just an academic qualification; it is a passport to a world of possibilities.
+It shall equip you with specialised knowledge, practical skills, and the potential for a diverse career path.
+Remember that it all starts with a single step.
+So explore specialisations, chase your passion, and watch your career reach new heights.

 No, you can pursue an MTech after completing just a BSc.
 You have to finish an MSc first.
 Since it is uncommon for a BSc to become an MTech, possessing an MSc will allow you to apply to MTech programmes directly.